brandur/sorg/content/drafts/canonical-log-lines.md

 ### Example: TLS Deprecation

-One project that I'm working on right now is helping Stripe merchants [migrate to TLS 1.2 from older secure protocols][upgrading-tls].
-TLS 1.2 will eventually be required for PCI compliance, so we're trying to identify merchants who are on TLS 1.0 and 1.1 and given them some warning that an upgrade will be required.
+One project that I'm working on right now is helping Stripe users [migrate to TLS 1.2 from older secure protocols][upgrading-tls].
+TLS 1.2 will eventually be required for PCI compliance, so we're trying to identify users who are on TLS 1.0 and 1.1 and give them some warning that an upgrade will be required.

-While responding to support questions on the topic, I realized it would be useful to be able to quickly reference the key TLS metrics for any given account.
-I spent 10 minutes learning how to make dashboard in Splunk, and then another 10 to create a dashboard that's powered purely be canonical log lines:
+While responding to support questions on the topic, it dawned on me that I was running the same queries in Splunk over and over.
+I stopped and spent a couple minutes creating a Dashboard in Splunk that's powered purely by canonical log
+lines:

-!fig src="/assets/canonical-log-lines/tls-requests-by-merchant.png" caption="Splunk dashboard for requests from a merchant by TLS version."
+!fig src="/assets/canonical-log-lines/tls-requests-by-merchant.png" caption="Splunk dashboard for requests from a user by TLS version."

-Each panel performs a search for canonical log lines matching a certain merchant, excludes lines generated by calls from internal systems, then pulls some metrics and tabulates or draws a plot of the results.
+Each panel performs a search for canonical log lines matching a certain user, excludes lines generated by calls from internal systems, then pulls some metrics and tabulates or draws a plot of the results.

 The same thing is also possible from Redshift.
-Here's a query to ask for any merchants that have made requests to our API services using pre-1.2 versions of TLS in the last week [3]:
+Here's a query to ask for any users that have made requests to our API services using pre-1.2 versions of TLS in the last week [3]:

 ```
-SELECT distinct(merchant_id)
+SELECT distinct(user_id)
 FROM canonical_lines.api
 WHERE created > GETDATE() - '7 days'::interval
   AND tls_version < 'TLSv1.2'